La Perouse Circuit Walk to Cape Banks

 Congwong Beach

-To continue the trail, walk to the other side of Congwong Beach, where you will see an intersection with a path to Little Congwong Beach.
+To continue the walk, head to the far end of the beach, where you’ll find an intersection leading to a path toward Little Congwong Beach.

 2. Little Congwong Beach

-The side trip to Little Congwong Beach is optional, but if you’ve never been there before, it’s a lovely little beach to visit.
+The side trip to Little Congwong Beach is optional, but if you haven’t been before, it’s worth a visit.

 Little Congwong Beach